 dsTest provides GSM Service Control Function (gsmSCF) server emulation and client simulation capabilities for the Ge Interface.
 Test Serving GPRS Support Node (SGSN) GPRS dialogues and Customized Applications for Mobile network Enhanced Logic (CAMEL) interworking in UMTS networks with our gsmSCF Emulator.
 Use the Ge Interface application to test the capacity and performance of an gsmSCF.
 For more information regarding how to use dsTest for CAMEL functional and compliance testing, see our page on Conformance Testing.
-CAMEL is specified in 3GPP TS 23.078.

 The Ge application implements the following CAMEL features:

 - Trigger Detection Point Requests (TDP-R)

 - Event Detection Point Requests (EDP-R)

 - Event Detection Point Notifications (EDP-N)

 - Session Dialogue (GPRS session and related PDP contexts controlled within a single GPRS dialogue)

 - PDP Context Dialogue (each PDP context is controlled with a separate GPRS dialogue)